Silicrex/PokemonBreedingSimulator/README.md

 > **Do we have to start over from scratch each time we want to breed a new 6IV?**

 No!
-Barring genderless/"undiscovered" Pokemon, which can't regularly breed (will not be repeating this clarification, but it applies whenever egg groups are mentioned), once you have a 6IV male, you can propagate (spread via breeding) those IVs to all other Pokemon species!
+Barring no egg group/"undiscovered" Pokemon, which can't regularly breed (will not be repeating this clarification, but it applies whenever egg groups are mentioned), once you have a 6IV male, you can propagate (spread via breeding) those IVs to all other Pokemon species!

 > **Egg group interconnectedness**